Trusted Local News

 Christopher Nicak on Knowing What Information is at Risk

 Chris Nicak explains that data breaches — both small and large scale — can reveal everything from online passwords to credit card and social security numbers.
+According to recent identity theft statistics, millions of individuals fall victim to such breaches every year, leading to significant financial and personal losses.
 Identify thieves use this data for a variety of reasons, including tax refund claims and draining bank accounts.
 Sometimes, one’s entire identity is assumed.
 Christopher Nicak of Kentucky says that the first layer of protection is understanding what has the potential of being exposed in any type of data breach.
 That means that strategic action can be taken — and taken quickly.

 Know the Signs